Terms and conditions

-By placing an order for a QOF enhancement report you are offering to purchase a service and are subject to the following terms and conditions.
+By placing an order you are offering to purchase a service and are subject to the following terms and conditions.
 All orders are subject to availability and confirmation of the order price.

 The figures projected on the free QOF health check report may differ from the actual number of patients found and the potential additional income due to patient validation.

 By placing an order, you are authorising Interface to access your clinical system.
 Interface operate a robust quality assurance policy which outlines our clinical and information governance procedures.
 Click here to view our quality assurance policy.

 Delivery times may vary according to availability and receipt of payment.
 Purchases made via BACS will be subject to a longer delivery time as the service will not be processed until payment has cleared.

 In order to contract with Interface you must be authorised to act on behalf of your organisation.
 If your order is accepted, we will inform you by email.
 When placing an order, you undertake that all details you provide to Interface are true and accurate, that you are an authorised user of the credit or debit card used to place your order and that there are sufficient funds to cover the cost of the goods.
 All prices advertised are subject to such changes.

 The service may contain typographical errors or other errors or inaccuracies and may not be complete or current.
 We therefore reserve the right to correct any errors, inaccuracies or omissions and to change or update information at any time without prior notice.
 We reserve the right to refuse to fulfil any orders that you may place based on information on the service that may contain errors or inaccuracies, including, without limitation, errors, inaccuracies or out-of-date information regarding pricing, payment terms, or return policies.